History of Alex Bregman in Timeline

 January 2020: Engagement to Reagan Howard

-In January 2020, Alex Bregman became engaged to Reagan Howard, whom he later married in December of the same year.
+In January 2020, Alex Bregman became engaged to Reagan Howard.

-On June 16, 2021, Bregman strained his left quadriceps in a game versus the Texas Rangers, causing him to miss over two months of the season.
+On June 16, 2021, Alex Bregman strained his left quadriceps in a game versus the Texas Rangers.
+The injury caused him to miss over two months of the season.

-In the 2021 regular season, Bregman batted .270 with 12 home runs and was honored with the Darryl Kile Good Guy Award for his character and community service.
+During the 2021 regular season, Alex Bregman batted .270/.355/.422 with 12 home runs and 55 RBIs.
+He was also honored with the Darryl Kile Good Guy Award for his character and service to the community.

 August 1, 2022: Birth of First Child

-On August 1, 2022, Alex Bregman and Reagan Howard welcomed their first child, a son.
+On August 1, 2022, Alex Bregman and his wife, Reagan Howard, welcomed their first child, a son.

 2022: Second World Series Win